-- AIR (Australian Immunisation Register) which is administered by Medicare Australia and records all vaccinations for adults, adolescents and children in Australia.
+Immunisation providers in Queensland should report all immunisations directly to the Australian Immunisation Register (AIR).
+AIR is the national immunisation register administered by Medicare Australia and records all vaccinations for adults, adolescents and children in Australia.

 Where to find immunisation records

 - Australian Immunisation Register (AIR)